chadstachowicz/socket_io_arduino_cc3000/README.md

-# SocketIO Arduino Client for Adafruit CC3000
+# Socket.IO Arduino Client for Adafruit CC3000

-This was based off Bill Roy’s Ethernet shield socket.io version which I then edited to support the Adafruit cc3000 board.
+This was based off Bill Roy’s [Ethernet shield Socket.IO](https://github.com/billroy/socket.io-arduino-client) version which I then edited to support the Adafruit CC3000 board.

 Kevin's documentation is reproduced hereinafter, with changes as needed.